-- ✓ a person living together with another as husband and wife or partner (whether that other person is of the same or opposite gender) - ✓ a person aged 21 years or more - ✓ two persons of the same gender aged 10 years to 20 years - ✓ two persons (whether of the same gender or not) aged less than 10 years. - ✓ two persons of the same gender, where one person is aged between 10 years and 20 years and the other is aged less than 10 years, except in instances where the relationship is that of parent and child - ✓ any person aged under 21 years in any case where he or she cannot be paired with another - ✓ a child who is a main carer and currently sharing with a sibling - ✓ a bedroom is needed for essential medical equipment. - ✓ Applicants who approved foster carers will be entitled to one extra bedroom than their household would ordinarily be entitled to as follows: - where a child is placed with them - in between placements for up to a period of 52 weeks from the date of the last placement
+- ✓ a spouse, civil partner or same sex partner - ✓ a person aged 21 years or more - ✓ two persons of the same gender aged 10 years to 20 years - ✓ two persons (whether of the same gender or not) aged less than 10 years - ✓ two persons of the same gender, where one person is aged between 10 years and 20 years and the other is aged less than 10 years, except in instances where the relationship is that of parent and child - ✓ any person aged under 21 years in any case where he or she cannot be paired with another - ✓ a child who is a main carer and currently sharing with a sibling - ✓ a bedroom is needed for essential medical equipment. - ✓ Applicants who approved foster carers will be entitled to one extra bedroom than their household would ordinarily be entitled to as follows: - where a child is placed with them - in between placements for up to a period of 52 weeks from the date of the last placement - newly approved foster carers waiting for their first placement, for a period of up to 52 weeks from the date of the approval

-- newly approved foster carers waiting for their first placement, for a period of up to 52 weeks from the date of the approval - Prospective foster carers will not be entitled to an additional bedroom until they have been approved. - Proof of approved status will be required before an additional bedroom entitlement will be awarded. - If the applicant is no longer an approved foster carer, this entitlement will cease.
+- Prospective foster carers will not be entitled to an additional bedroom until they have been approved. - Proof of approved status will be required before an additional bedroom entitlement will be awarded. - If the applicant is no longer an approved foster carer, this entitlement will cease.